wangechi01-a/CODSOFT/README.md

 4. Movie Genre Classification
 - Overview:
-  This project aims at building a machine learning model to automatically categorizing movies into their respective genres based on various features such as title,description and year.
+  This project aims at building a machine learning model to automatically categorize movies into their respective genres based on various features such as title,description and year.

 5. Sms Spam Detection